From time to time, your cat may require a surgical procedure. Usually the first time a cat undergoes surgery is during spay or neutering as a kitten.

 Where necessary, catheters may be placed for intravenous (IV) medication or anesthetics, this will be done once the pre-anesthetic sedatives are given when the cat is relaxed.

 The type of anesthetic given depends on the length of the surgery and the overall health of your cat.
-They can be given via injection or inhalation (gas).
+These are administered via injection or inhalation (gas).
 Inhaled anesthetics are administered through a tube placed in the windpipe.
 The dose of the anesthetic is calculated by the cat’s weight.

 During the surgery:

-Once your cat is unconscious, the surgical site will be shaved, cleaned with a surgical disinfectant.
+Once the cat is unconscious, the surgical site will be shaved, cleaned and antiseptic applied to the area.
 Sterile drapes will cover the cat, the table and instrument trays to avoid contamination.

 Your cat’s vital signs will be carefully monitored during the surgery and immediately afterward.
 Pulse rate and strength, respirations and mucous membrane colour are all evaluated.
-In most cases, your cat will still breathe on his own, without assistance, but some operations will require the use of forced respiration with the use of a “mechanical respirator”, this may also be required if breathing stops or becomes depressed.
+In most cases, your cat will still breathe on his own, without assistance.
+However, some operations will use forced respiration with a mechanical respirator, this may also be required if breathing stops or becomes depressed.

 Post-surgical care for cats:

 Your cat will be sleepy for some time after a general anaesthetic.
 Recovery time will depend on the age and the health of your cat but generally takes a couple of hours.
-He will be kept at the hospital while he is recovering from the anaesthetic and carefully monitored by your veterinarian or his staff.
+He will stay in hospital during recovery from the anesthetic so that staff can monitor him.

 If the surgery is minor, and your cat is in otherwise good health, you may be able to take him home fairly soon after the operation, in some cases (such as desexing, dental work), at the end of the day.
 How long your cat will remain hospitalised really depends on the age and health of your cat, the seriousness of the surgery and how well he is post-surgery.